perennial wildflower is a herbaceous vine about 1½-4' long that

 small seeds are globoid in shape and somewhat flattened.
 The root

 system is fibrous and rhizomatous.
-At favorable sites, vegetative
+At favorable sites, clonal

 colonies of plants often develop from the rhizomes.